Forecast issued at 4:31 pm EDT on Tuesday 10 December 2013.

-Isolated showers in the north, and patchy fog in the south, early in the morning.
-Areas of morning frost about highlands.
+The chance of showers in the south early in the morning.
 Sunny day.
-Winds southwesterly 15 to 20 km/h becoming light early in the morning.
-Overnight temperatures falling to between 1 and 8 with daytime temperatures reaching between 15 and 19.
+Winds west to southwesterly 15 to 20 km/h becoming light before dawn then becoming westerly 15 to 25 km/h in the morning.
+Overnight temperatures falling to between 10 and 15 with daytime temperatures reaching 24 to 29.

 UV Alert from 8:40 am to 5:00 pm, UV Index predicted to reach 12 [Extreme]